HL7/fhir-sdoh-clinicalcare/input/pagecontent/assessment_instrument_support.md

 5. Execute the map against a QuestionnaireResponse.
 6. Execute the resulting transaction Bundle to create the relevant Observations and Conditions on the desired server.
 7. Test the map through the completion of the Questionnaire and validate the resulting Observations and Conditions.

 Note that the creation of the mapping file and compiled StructureMap only needs to be performed once per Questionnaire.

-For more information on StructureMap (e.g., Designing Questionnaires to support data extraction) and the StructureMap-based extraction mechanism (considerations, error handling and other details) please refer to the Structured Data Capture Implementation Guide (SDC IG).
+For more information on StructureMap (e.g., [Designing Questionnaires to support data extraction](https://build.fhir.org/ig/HL7/sdc/extraction.html#designing-questionnaires-to-support-data-extraction)) and the StructureMap-based extraction mechanism (considerations, error handling and other details) please refer to the [Structured Data Capture Implementation Guide (SDC IG)](https://hl7.org/fhir/uv/sdc/STU3/extraction.html#structuremap-based-extraction).

 ### Process for Implementing Assessment Instruments

 In summary, the process followed by this IG for implementing assessment instruments vetted by Gravity is summarized below.
 The process can also be applied to other assessment instruments.

-* **Use a LOINC-encoded assessment instrument**: LOINC Components and LOINC Answer Lists standardize the coding and facilitate leveraging the open-source NLM LHC-Forms Widget.
+* **Use a LOINC-encoded assessment instrument**: [LOINC Components](https://loinc.org/kb/faq/structure/) and [LOINC Answer](https://loinc.org/forums/topic/answer-lists/) Lists standardize the coding and facilitate leveraging the open-source NLM [LHC-Forms Widget](https://lhcforms.nlm.nih.gov/lhcforms).
-* **Convert the LOINC-encoded assessment instrument to an [SDC Questionnaire]**: The open-source NLM LHC-Forms Widget supports this step by rendering input forms based on FHIR Questionnaire for web-based applications and can be used to build and edit FHIR Questionnaires.
+* **Convert the LOINC-encoded assessment instrument to an [SDC Questionnaire]**: The open-source NLM [LHC-Forms Widget](https://lhcforms.nlm.nih.gov/lhcforms) supports this step by rendering input forms based on FHIR [Questionnaire] for web-based applications and can be used to build and edit FHIR Questionnaires.
 For some assessment instruments, this step may include establishing calculation logic to define the result of some questions as a function of answers to other questions (e.g., where one or more question determines an answer to another “question” (not directly answered by the patient) as in Hunger Vital Sign Question 3).
-* **Instantiate the [SDC Questionnaire]**: Using an appropriate application (e.g., the open-source NLM FHIR SDC SMART App) create an SDC QuestionnaireResponse
+* **Instantiate the [SDC Questionnaire]**: Using an appropriate application (e.g., the open-source NLM [FHIR SDC SMART App](https://lhcforms.nlm.nih.gov/sdc) create an [SDC QuestionnaireResponse]
-* **Develop translation logic to use StructureMap** (this logic should generally be provided by the assessment instrument steward) and a validation tool to generate the following resource instances from the SDC QuestionnaireResponse:
+* **Develop translation logic to use [StructureMap]** (this logic should generally be provided by the assessment instrument steward) and a validation tool to generate the following resource instances from the [SDC QuestionnaireResponse]:
-    * SDOHCC Observation Screening Response - to represent a question-answer pair(s) from the assessment instrument.
+    * [SDOHCC Observation Screening Response] - to represent a question-answer pair(s) from the assessment instrument.
 Any Observations that are produced SHALL include a derivation link (derivedFrom) to the QuestionnaireResponse.
 Some systems may opt to represent all question-answer pairs as Observations while others may not find this useful and may feel it creates ‘noise’ in the EHR.
 Key questions for deciding which question-answer pairs should be represented as Observations include but are not limited to:
         * Is it a score or other key measure which may determine whether a problem is recorded in the patient’s record?
         * Is it something a provider would likely search for or for which a provider might want to follow trends?
         * Is it needed as part of the calculation of a measure?
-    * SDOHCC Condition - to represent any health concerns identified by the assessment instrument These are Conditions (unconfirmed health concerns) that should be verified by a care team member via personal interaction with the individual being screened.
+    * [SDOHCC Condition] - to represent any health concerns identified by the assessment instrument These are Conditions (unconfirmed health concerns) that should be verified by a care team member via personal interaction with the individual being screened.
-    * SDOHCC Observation Screening Response Grouping - to group any Observations associated with the assessment instrument.
+    * [SDOHCC Observation Screening Response] Grouping - to group any Observations associated with the assessment instrument.
 Of note, for Observations that can reference a QuestionnaireResponse (as in this process), this is generally redundant but not prohibited.

 ### Assessment Instrument Examples